bitboxer/bitboxer.de/_posts/2013-09-06-my-parents-are-deaf-deal-with-it.markdown

-If I use this sentence: "I talked with my parents about it" and you begin to laugh and can't stop and say something like: "haha, you can't talk with them, they are deaf", you are a **fucking moron**.
+If I use this sentence: "I talked with my parents about it" and you begin to laugh and can't stop and say something like: "haha, you can't talk with them, they are deaf", you are a **fucking idiot**.
 I can talk with them.
 It is called sign **language**.
 Language as in **LANGUAGE**.
 I skype with them on a regular basis.
 And If I say to you that this behaviour is not okay, it is not okay to just say this is not your fault that I felt